getdaniel/bc-drug/README.md

 ### Usage
 #### Step :one::
 Access the website with [Drug Discovery Using ML for Breast Cancer](https://getdaniel.github.io/bc-drug/)

 #### Step :two::
-  Navigate to the Register button that found on the right side of the header of the landing page.
+Navigate to the Register button that is found on the right side of the header of the landing page.

 #### Step :three::
-  Fill the necessary form of input data and press register button.
+Fill the necessary form of input data and press the register button.

 #### Step :four::
-  If registered successfully, it will redirect to the main page of the website.
+If registered successfully, it will redirect you to the main page of the website.

 #### Step :five::
-  Upload a chemical SMILES form within text format as example of(Two column with first to the **SMILES notation** of the chemicals, the second column with **ChEMBL ID**):
+Upload a chemical SMILES file in text format.
+The file should have two columns: the first column containing the SMILES notation of the chemicals and the second column containing the ChEMBL ID.
+Here's an example:
   ```
     CCOc1nn(-c2cccc(OCc3ccccc3)c2)c(=O)o1 CHEMBL133897
     O=C(N1CCCCC1)n1nc(-c2ccc(Cl)cc2)nc1SCC1CC1 CHEMBL336398